 Pitching in the AL’s offensive high times of the 1930s, Bridges’ ERA never fell below 3.00; only when the bats tempered down in the early 1940s did his numbers finally settle into the 2.00s.
 Bridges went on to post a career 194-138 mark with the Tigers; wrapping up his baseball days in the Pacific Coast League, he had one last hurrah when he threw a no-hitter for the Portland Beavers.

-The strongman of the Tigers staff since his 2006 Rookie of the Year performance, Verlander quickly developed into one of the game’s elite pitchers, smoking 100-MPH fastballs early and late in his appearances and constantly threatening to win 20 games on a yearly basis.
+The strongman of the Tigers staff starting with a 2006 Rookie of the Year performance, Verlander quickly developed into one of the game’s elite pitchers, smoking 100-MPH fastballs early and late in his appearances and constantly threatening to win 20 games on a yearly basis.

-Verlander helped propel the Tigers to an AL pennant in his first full year, winning 17 of 26 decisions in 30 starts; a year later, he went 18-6 for a AL-leading .750 winning percentage and threw the first of two career no-hitters to date.
-After an off-year in 2008, Verlander kicked it into high gear for the next four seasons—recording a 78-31 record, twice leading the AL in wins, three times in innings and strikeouts, and highlighting the run with a sensational 2011 campaign in which he finished 24-5 with his first ERA crown (2.40) and both the AL Cy Young and MVP awards—making him the first starting pitcher to earn the latter honor since Roger Clemens in 1986.
+Verlander helped propel the Tigers to an AL pennant in his first full year, winning 17 of 26 decisions in 30 starts; a year later, he went 18-6 for an AL-leading .750 winning percentage and threw the first of three career no-hitters.
+After an off-year in 2008, Verlander kicked it into high gear for the next four seasons—recording a 78-31 record, leading the AL twice in wins, three times in innings and strikeouts.
+He highlighted this stretch with a sensational 2011 campaign in which he finished 24-5 with his first ERA crown (2.40) and both the AL Cy Young and MVP awards—making him the first starting pitcher to earn the latter honor since Roger Clemens in 1986.